 In addition to her HR advice practice, Skylar regularly defends employers in litigation in state and federal courts and in agency charges before the Equal Employment Opportunity Commission (EEOC) and Washington State Human Rights Commission (WSHRC), as well as litigating noncompete matters.
 She has secured trial victories and dismissals for her clients in cases involving claims of discrimination, harassment, retaliation, failure-to-accommodate, wrongful discharge, military discrimination under USERRA and state law and wage and hour claims.

-Additionally, Melanie is the Chairperson of the Women’s Leadership Network, an internal leadership organization that drives gender diversity at T-Mobile and empowers its 15,500 members across 53 Chapters nationwide reach for opportunity and thrive in their personal and professional lives.
-She also is a Board Member of Law360’s Telecommunications Editorial Advisory Board and advises the publication on trends in the telecommunications industry.
-Prior to joining T-Mobile, Melanie served as Managing Attorney at American Tower Corporation and led an organization in the securitization of the company’s most valuable real estate tower assets.
-Melanie graduated with a J.D. from New England School of Law and a B.A. from Brandeis University, where she was a 3-sport varsity captain and recipient of the Max I. Silber award for being an outstanding female student-athlete.
-She is a champion for diversity and advocate for gender and racial equality.
+Additionally, Melanie is a Board Director of the Together Center, providing affordable housing and a centralized location for services for underserved communities.
+Melanie was the Chairperson of the Women’s Leadership Network, an internal leadership organization that drives gender diversity and empowers its 16,200 members across 53 Chapters nationwide reach for opportunity and thrive in their personal and professional lives.
+Prior to joining Microsoft and T-Mobile, Melanie served as Managing Attorney at American Tower Corporation and led an organization in the securitization of the company’s most valuable real estate tower assets.
+She is a champion of gender and racial diversity.
+Melanie graduated with a J.D. from New England School of Law and a B.A. from Brandeis University, where she was a 3-sport varsity captain and recipient of the Max I. Silber award for being an outstanding student-athlete.

 Sloane Perras is a seasoned corporate executive and leader in global logistics and retail brands with expertise in post-acquisition integration of top two industry leaders as well as transitioning two, separate large publicly held companies from family control to investor control.
 Perras also has expertise in cyber security, corporate governance and complex regulatory environments.
 She is the General Counsel & Chief Ethics Officer of Foss Maritime Company, LLC, a 130 year old harbor and marine services company.
 She is formerly the Chief Administrative & Legal Officer for two privately held retail brands.
 As part of her executive teams, Perras regularly reviewed the companies’ enterprise risk strategies, financial controls and stays very familiar with the businesses’ flows of revenue.
 Perras also managed the Risk management functions and provided enterprise strategy for innovation, regulatory compliance and HR risk mitigation.
 Perras also has worked closely with her CEOs, executive peers and Boards of Directors on corporate governance, including reporting direct to the Audit Committee on cyber and privacy issues.